-The Certificate of Eligibility for Nonimmigrant J-1 Exchange Visitor Status is commonly known as the Form DS-2019 (formerly Form IAP-66).
-This is the document issued by the program sponsor (the university, government agency or other organization sponsoring the visit) through the internet-based SEVIS for presentation at a United States consulate abroad to obtain a J-1 Exchange Visitor visa.
+The Certificate of Eligibility for Nonimmigrant J-1 Exchange Visitor Status is commonly known as the Form DS-2019.
+This is the document issued by the program sponsor, through the internet-based SEVIS, for presentation at a United States consulate abroad to obtain a J-1 Exchange Visitor visa.
 Those in J-1 status must also present the DS-2019 to an immigration official upon entry into the United States.
 The completion date on the DS-2019 must always be in the future.
 We urge you to make photocopies of both sides of the DS-2019 and store them separately from the original.
 Retain all DS-2019’s PERMANENTLY.
-If you were not issued a DS-2019, or if you lose it, please report to the International Student Affairs Office immediately.
+If you were not issued a DS-2019, or if you lose it, please report to the Center for International Students immediately.
 Under most circumstances, we can provide you with a replacement form within three to five working days.

 The visa is a stamp in your passport issued by an American Consulate outside the United States.
 It authorizes you to apply for admission into the United States at the port of entry.
 All international students, with the exception of Canadian nationals, requesting F or J immigration status, are required to have a valid visa stamp in their passport at the time of entry into the United States.
 Your visa specifies the type of immigration status you will hold (F-1, J-1, etc.), the date until which you may make entries into the United States, and the number of entries you may make before you must apply for a new visa stamp.
 The length of validity of each visa type is determined by an agreement with your own country and the United States government and is not necessarily tied to the length of your program of study.
 F-1 or J-1 visa stamps cannot be obtained within the United States.
 Application for a new stamp must be made at a United States consulate outside the United States.
 The validity period of your visa stamp does not determine the length of time you may remain in the United States after you enter.
 Your length of stay is determined by the dates on your form I-94 and I-20 or DS-2019.
-There are two types of entry visas issued to nonimmigrant students who intend to study full-time at Truman State University, the F-1 Student Visa and the J-1 Exchange Visitor Visa.
 A student’s accompanying spouse or children who do not intend to study full-time is given an F-2 or J-2 visa.

-Your immigration status (F-1, B-2, J-1, etc.) is determined at the time of your entry into the United States by the USCIS official at the port of entry and is noted on the Form I-94.
+Your immigration status (F-1, B-2, J-1, etc.) is determined at the time of your entry into the United States by the USCIS official at the port of entry and is noted on your I-94.
 Your immigration status is generally the same as your entry visa classification.
-On arrival in the United States, the immigration official retains the arrival portion of the I-94, notes your immigration status on the departure portion, and staples the I-94 card into your passport, usually to the same page on which the entry visa is stamped.
-Students who have obtained an F-1 entry visa should have "F-1" written on the I-94 card by the immigration official when entering the United States.
 Unlike your entry visa, your immigration status may be changed in the United States.
 Your legal immigration status must be maintained at all times by obeying the laws governing the status.
 For F-1 and J-1 students, this means you must attend the school that issued your I-20 or DS-2019, enroll as a full-time student at all times, make normal progress toward your degree, transfer legally, and not work illegally.

-The United States Citizenship and Immigration Service (USCIS) is a division of the Department of Homeland Security (DHS) and offers services formerly provided by the Immigration and Naturalization Service (INS).
-The priorities of the USCIS are to promote national security, eliminate immigration backlogs, and find solutions for improving immigration customer service.
-Duties of the USCIS include, but are not limited to, immigrant visa petitions, naturalization petitions, asylum and refugee applications, and all other activities formerly performed by the INS.
-For more information, visit http://www.uscis.gov
+The United States Citizenship and Immigration Service (USCIS) is a division of the Department of Homeland Security (DHS).
+Duties of the USCIS include, but are not limited to, immigrant visa petitions, naturalization petitions, asylum and refugee applications.
+For more information, visit http://www.uscis.gov.